plentz/jquery-maskmoney/README.md

  * `precision`: how many decimal places are allowed. default: 2
  * `allowZero`: use this setting to prevent users from inputing zero. default: false
  * `allowNegative`: use this setting to prevent users from inputing negative values. default: false
+ * `allowNoDecimal`: use this setting to allow decimal portions to be triggered manually by the user (in conjunction with thousands and decimal properties - make sure they are unique). default: false

 __IMPORTANT__: if you try to bind maskMoney to a read only field, nothing will happen, since we ignore completely read only fields.
 So, if you have a read only field, try to bind maskMoney to it, it will not work.
 Even if you change the field removing the readonly property, you will need to re-bind maskMoney to make it work.